1. Main points

 Relationship to other labour market statistics for young people

-Our monthly Labour market statistical bulletin includes the dataset A06: Educational status and labour market status for people aged from 16 to 24.
+Our monthly Labour market overview bulletin includes the dataset A06: Educational status and labour market status for people aged from 16 to 24.
 The NEET statistics and the dataset A06 statistics are both derived from the LFS and use the same labour market statuses; however, the educational statuses are derived differently.

 For dataset A06, the educational status is based on participation in full-time education only.
 For NEET statistics, the educational status is based on any form of education or training.
 Therefore, the dataset A06 category "not in full-time education" includes some people who are in part-time education and/or some form of training and who, consequently, should not be regarded as NEET.